Sunday, January 6, 2019

 There is an elevated bike path from Lamphini Park to Benchakiti Park, partly above, partly next to a canal.
 It is a beautiful walkway along the backs of old neighborhoods, far from busy roads.
 You see wooden houses, small gardens, banana trees.
 Birds whistling, cats sleeping in the sun.
 The village was messy, and only the new skyscrapers in the distance reminded you that you were in the big city.

-Around Bangkok
+Around Bangkok - The Erawan Museum

 We made two trips to suburbs of Bangkok that are officially located in another province.
 A big contrast in means of transport.
-To Paknam we took the brand new, just opened extension of the hypermodern Skytrain.
+To Samut Prakan we took the brand new, just opened extension of the hypermodern Skytrain.
 To Samut Songkhram we took a slow train over an ancient narrow gauge single track ...

-The Erawan Museum in Paknam is a bizarre collection of kitschy elephant statues and historical Buddha statues in and around a giant three-headed elephant.
+The Erawan Museum in Samut Prakan is a bizarre collection of kitschy elephant statues and historical Buddha statues in and around a giant three-headed elephant.
 The elephant reaches 47 meters high and can be seen above everything from a great distance.
 Around it gardens and ponds and temples and elephant statues. Ínside the elephant is an overabundantly decorated stairwell, where Asian ladies like to be photographed in graceful poses.
 Upstairs, in the belly of the elephant, is a blue lit room with precious ancient Buddha statues.
 Very remarkable.

 From there it was a few minutes walk to the river, that we crossed by ferry.

 Then another ten minutes walk to the next train station, where a similar train ride took us to the next river.
 This strech was more rural, with large fish ponds and salt basins.
 Here too, the line ended in a market.
 When a train came in, the goods had to be removed from the tracks and the marquises folded back.
-This had become a true attraction in recent years, and was visited by thousands of tourists as a day trip from Bangkok.
+This had become a true attraction in recent years, and was visited by thousands of tourists as a tour-bus day trip from Bangkok.
 So our train was welcomed by a huge crowd that was photographing and waving at us.

 The next morning we watched the scene from the other side.
 Some stall owners had put their crates of goods on a moving rack, which slid over small rails to make just enough space for the train.
 Others had stacked their vegetables so low that the train ran overhead the cabbage and mangoes.
 What struck us was how close the space between the market stalls and the train was.
 Really just 2a3 cm clearance.
 And a train is very big when it passes a few centimeters from you ...